James Bordass

 James Harrison Bordass (2 July 1903 – December 1972) was an English international rugby union player.

 Raised in Newcastle upon Tyne, Bordass was captain of the rugby team at Royal Grammar School and attended Gonville and Caius College, Cambridge, winning blues for rugby.

 Bordass, a centre, toured South Africa with the British Lions in 1924 and appeared in 11 of the fixtures.
-He also played for Cleckheaton, Newcastle, Northumberland and Richmond.
+He also played for Old Novocastrians RFC, Cleckheaton, Newcastle, Northumberland and Richmond.